-There are increasing experimental studies that have revealed a predictive attentional remapping mechanism in the mammalian brain~\cite{melcher2007predictive, mathot2010evidence, rolfs2011predictive, szinte2018pre, wilmott2021transsaccadic, golomb2021visual}.
-By measuring the spatiotemporal change of attention when saccades occur, it has been widely observed that attention can be shifted to the underlying target area before the eyes move toward it~\cite{melcher2007predictive, rolfs2011predictive, mathot2010evidence, golomb2021visual}.
-Further experiments on attention remapping have demonstrated that an accurate predictive remapping highly relies on the spatial and temporal dynamics of attention and requires a sufficient accumulation of spatiotemporal information~\cite{szinte2018pre, wilmott2021transsaccadic}.
-Theoretically, these findings provide an efficient approach for predictively shifting attention to areas where the target is possible to arrive based on historical information.
-Inspired by these experimental findings, we have an intuitive idea that incorporating the concept of predictive attentional remapping into existing attention modules may be helpful for locating underlying target regions.
+Recent experimental studies have highlighted the existence of a predictive attentional remapping mechanism in the mammalian brain~\cite{melcher2007predictive, mathot2010evidence, rolfs2011predictive, szinte2018pre, wilmott2021transsaccadic, golomb2021visual}.
+By measuring the spatiotemporal change in attention when saccades occur, it has been widely observed that attention can be shifted to the underlying target area before the eyes move toward it~\cite{melcher2007predictive, rolfs2011predictive, mathot2010evidence, golomb2021visual}.
+Further experiments on attention remapping have demonstrated that accurate predictive remapping highly relies on the spatial and temporal dynamics of attention and requires sufficient accumulation of spatiotemporal information~\cite{szinte2018pre, wilmott2021transsaccadic}.
+From a functional perspective, these findings provide an efficient approach for predictively shifting attention to potential areas based on historical information.
+Inspired by these experimental findings, we suggest that incorporating the mechanism of predictive attentional remapping into SNNs with attention modules may be helpful for locating underlying target regions.
 To mimic predictive attentional remapping in the brain, we first capture the spatial-channel information of spiking features by developing a high-dimensional attention tensor.
 We then accumulate historical information by embedding this information into the intrinsic temporal dynamics of neurons in SNNs.
 Theoretically, our bioinspired design concept is feasible because an appropriate accumulation of historical spatial-channel information can improve the empirical feature representation capability of SNNs.